NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/_index.md

 # Enforce device posture

-With Cloudflare Zero Trust, you can configure Zero Trust policies that rely on additional signals from the WARP client or from third-party endpoint security providers.
+With Khulnasoft Zero Trust, you can configure Zero Trust policies that rely on additional signals from the WARP client or from third-party endpoint security providers.
 When device posture checks are configured, users can only connect to a protected application or network resource if they have a managed or healthy device.

 ## Prerequisites